-After some interview sessions, you will probably have dozens, maybe hundreds of problems in this tab.
-Many of them might be repeating, but that's a good thing.
+After some interviews, you will probably have dozens, maybe hundreds of problems in this tab.
+Many of them might be duplicates, but that's a good thing.

 All features are now sorted by the problem intensity score.
 It's the summarized pain level from all problems this feature would solve.

 To really make sure you are about to solve something real, fill out the "Real problem?" column.
-So often you have epics in your backlog, where you don't know really much about the problems it would solve.
+Often you have epics in your backlog, where you don't know much about the problems it would solve.

-Another nice thing is to summarize the total MRR of the companies, so you can see what features your most valuable customers need.
+Another interesting thing you can do is to summarize the total MRR of the companies, so you see which features your most valuable customers need.

-To separate the things you really plan to build in the near future, the solutions are grouped into "Shortlist" and "Longlist".
+To separate the things you really plan to build in the near future from the fluff, the solutions are grouped into "Shortlist" and "Longlist".
 Normally there are 100+ ideas in here, and you only want to look at the important ones frequently.